Police: Woman killed when vehicle crashes into bus shelter in Calumet Heights

 Instead, Bell said the driver of the BMW hit the Chevy, starting a chain of events that ended with the woman's death.

-"She ended up smacking blue car spinning out losing control, ended smacking a light pole and smacking a bus stop.
+"She ended up smacking the blue car, spinning out, losing control, ended up smacking a light pole and smacking a bus stop.
 The person who was standing at the bus stop actually hit her so hard it tossed her over by the train tracks over there," Bell said.

 Police have not released any further information about the victim.
 Fire officials said two people were taken to Christ Medical Center in Oak Lawn.
 One is in critical condition, the other is in serious condition.